West Caldwell NJ Stalking Defense Attorney

 As stated above, stalking is ordinarily classified as a fourth degree crime, which is an indictable offense punishable by up to 18 months in New Jersey State Prison.
 However, in cases in which the defendant has been convicted of stalking previously, the defendant is on probation, or the defendant’s offense occurs in violation of an existing restraining order, the charges are elevated to a third degree crime, which entails a prison sentence ranging from 3 to 5 years.

 Clearly, the potential consequences of a stalking conviction can be catastrophic for your life and reputation.
-To discuss the circumstances of your case with Mr. Breslow free of charge, contact his offices anytime.
-Begin formulating your defense strategy with the help of a seasoned attorney and position yourself for the best possible outcome.
+To discuss the circumstances of your case free of charge, contact their offices anytime.
+Begin formulating your defense strategy with the help of attorneys and position yourself for the best possible outcome.